I saw something in this regard on LinkedIn recently and it’s completely valid:

 techstructional

 One thing we will say about the process, though, is that you cannot skip a step.
 The majority of time should be spent on the front end with analysis and design.
-Development should be a smaller portion of the project since you’re putting together something that’s already completely planned.
+Development should be a smaller portion of the project since you’re putting together something already planned.

 Wrap Up

-We’re fans of ADDIE and how it allows us to tailor the process to exactly how we use it to create amazing digital training solutions.
+We’re fans of ADDIE and how it allows us to tailor the process to exactly how we use it to create exceptional digital training solutions.
 Even though eLearning is a relatively new approach to instruction, ADDIE still fits the process needed to create good self-paced courses.
 In a simplified format, it can also be good as a training video creation process and other forms of microlearning.

 Who could be against that?